Updated: Sep 6, 2022

 Clients will be excused from their activity to wash their hands every hour with soap and water.
-Unfortunately hand sanitizer contains alcohol which is prohibited in the facility and only kept in the office area.
+Unfortunately, hand sanitiser contains alcohol which is prohibited in the facility and only kept in the office area.

 All surface areas (dining tables, desks and toilets) are sanitized 3 times a day.

-Clients urged to wipe the toilet seats and gym equipment after use but are also sanitized during the day.
+Clients are urged to wipe the gym equipment after use but are also sanitized during the day.

-Staff that are not living on the premises are advised to stay indoors as far as possible after hours and avoid shops and stores.
+Staff that are not living on the premises are advised to stay indoors as far as possible after hours and avoid stores as far as possible.

 All meetings outside the office have been cancelled.

-Counselling staff will be remaining on the premises during lockdown
+Counselling staff will be remaining on the premises during the lockdown.

-Ongoing measures for hygiene and social distancing implemented.
+Ongoing measures for hygiene and social distancing were implemented.

 Measurements going forward?